 For jurisdictions other than Illinois, students may submit the dean’s certification form to the College of Law by mail, in person or by email.
 Forms and requests submitted in person should be dropped off in the wooden drop box directly across from the elevators on the 9th floor of the College of Law.
-Forms and requests submitted by email should be sent to the Director of Student Advising Maria Vertuno in the Office of Student Affairs.
+Forms and requests submitted by email should be sent to the Interim Assistant Dean of Student Affairs and Director of Advising in the Office of Student Affairs.
 Some jurisdictions require that the form be submitted to the College of Law with an original signature.
 Forms and requests can be mailed to:

 Office of Student Affairs

 25 E. Jackson Blvd